The Patent Litigation Law Review: Russia

 - cases to determine issues regarding the proper inventor and owner of a patent; and

 A defendant may not allege invalidity of a patent as a defence to an allegation of infringement in a court action and may not counterclaim in a court action or file a parallel court action to declare a patent invalid or not infringed.
-A challenge of invalidity by way of revocation proceeding must always be first raised in the Patent Chamber.
+A challenge of invalidity by way of revocation proceedings must always first be raised in the Patent Chamber.

-A lawyer or patent attorney duly empowered to represent a party under a properly executed power of attorney may represent a party in patent infringement proceedings and revocation proceedings.
+A lawyer or patent attorney duly empowered to represent a party under a properly executed power of attorney may represent a party in patent infringement proceedings.
+There are few exceptions that are pertinent to local Russian patentees.
+A non-lawyer general manager of a business that is a patentee may represent it in court, and an employee of a patentee may represent it if he or she is accompanied by a lawyer.

-Another noteworthy observation is that witnesses are not commonly called or required to testify in patent-related disputes, save for court-appointed experts who file reports and can be questioned thereon.
+Another noteworthy observation is that witnesses are not commonly called or required to testify in patent-related disputes, except for court-appointed experts who file reports and can be questioned thereon.

-It is possible to obtain and use evidence from earlier court proceedings, in Russia or elsewhere, in which a final ruling was already issued, but it is within the Russian judge's discretion whether to accept it and, if accepted, what weight to give that evidence.
+It is possible to obtain and use evidence from earlier court proceedings, in Russia or elsewhere, in which a final ruling has already been issued; however, it is within the Russian judge's discretion whether to accept it and, if accepted, what weight to give that evidence.

 Evidence at trial